 While I am a vegetarian that eats mostly plant-based, I do not advocate any specific type of diet.
 I believe each and every one of us is unique and so are our dietary needs.
 What may have worked for me may not work for you.
 You have your unique characteristics and challenges that require unique solutions for addressing the obstacles you face in your health and wellbeing.

-Please also note, I also don’t believe in drastic overnight changes and fad diets.
-You won’t find calorie counts on this site, just real simple ingredients, and inspiration.
+Most importantly, I also don’t believe in drastic overnight changes and restrictive fad diets.
+You won’t find calorie or macro counts on this site, just real simple ingredients and genuine inspiration.

 Wishing you good health.